N-Dubz: 2010–2011: Love.Live.Life, Greatest Hits and disbandment

-2022–present: Reformation
+2022–present: Reformation and Timeless

 On 16 May 2022, following an 11-year hiatus, N-Dubz announced their reformation with new single "Charmer" and their Back to the Future Tour, a UK arena tour scheduled for November 2022.
 The tour sold out within minutes of release.
 The i further reported the same month that the band had spent six months working on a new album with Chip, Wiley and Gary Barlow.

-Controversy
+In April 2023, the group released "February", which will be the first single off the new album.
+The group also announced a summer tour at open air arenas and parks across the UK and Ireland.

-N-Dubz had been involved in much media criticism and publicised controversy mainly to do with Dappy.
-Since early 2010 Dappy and Fazer have both been struggling to secure U.S. visas due to their past convictions.
+On 8 June 2023, N-Dubz announced the title of their fourth studio album called Timeless and released the second single "Habibti".
+The album was released on 4 August 2023.